wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 > mechanism that provides deletion-DP in the OC trust model.
 Putting it in
 > overview might confuse readers early on, because we said only replacement-DP
 > applies to DAP.

+  > XXX I think we should remove this definition and just say that, in the OC
+  > trust model, symmetric RAPPOR provides some degree of DP and add a
+  > reference this definition and the analysis.

 Let `P1(S, D, E)` denote the probability that a randomized algorithm `S`, on an input measurement `D`, outputs a noisy measurement `E`.
 Let `P2(R, E)` denote